-The Investment Treaty Forum (ITF) was founded in 2004.
-Its aim is to provide a global centre for serious high level debate in the field of international investment law.
+The Investment Treaty Forum (ITF) was founded in 2004 to serve as a global centre for serious high-level debate in the field of international investment law.

 The Forum is a membership-based group, bringing together some of the most expert and experienced lawyers, business managers, policy advisers, academics and government officials working in the field.
 Like BIICL itself, the Forum has a reputation for independence, even-handedness and academic rigour.

 The Forum membership is by invitation only.

-The Patrons of the Forum are: HE Judge Rosalyn Higgins DBE QC, Professor Florentino Feliciano and Yves Fortier CC QC.
+The Patrons of the Forum are: HE Judge Rosalyn Higgins DBE QC, and Yves Fortier CC QC.

 The Forum Director is Professor Yarik Kryvoi

 Since its inception the Investment Treaty Forum's programme has been guided on an informal basis by a small Advisory Board which currently comprises: